The Discovery

 ‘What are you talking about?
 Who are you?
 Where am I?’

 Theo held his forehead.
 ‘My establishment?
 What?
-You mean, the farm?
-Oh, sure…what’s the catch?’
-Theo put on a brave face and managed a weak laugh.
+You mean, the homestead?
 ‘What do you expect me to do?
 I’m in the farming business.
-I’m no archaeologist.’
+I’m no archaeologist.
+What’s the catch?’
+Theo put on a brave face and managed a weak laugh.

 ‘Silence your tongue, fool child!
 I will make it worth your while.
 With that, he pulled out a small gold nugget.
 He made a fist and then opened his hand.
 A gold ring with a black stone appeared in place of the gold.